Other Contests: CQ WW CQ WPX CQ WW RTTY CQ WPX RTTY CQ 160 CQ VHF WW DIGI

 3. A different multiplier cannot be given out without moving the complete station at least 100 meters.

-4. Making or soliciting QSOs on the national simplex frequency, 146.52 MHz, or your country's designated national simplex frequency, or immediately adjacent guard frequencies, is prohibited.
-Use of commonly recognized repeater frequencies is prohibited.
-Recognized FM simplex frequencies such as 146.49, .55, and .58, and local-option simplex channels may be used for contest purposes.
+4. Use of commonly recognized repeater frequencies is prohibited.
+Recognized FM simplex frequencies such as 146.49, .52, .55, and .58, and local-option simplex channels may be used for contest purposes.

 7. UTC is the required logging time.

-Log entries must be submitted by July 26, 2024 to be eligible for awards.
+1. Log entries must be submitted by July 11, 2025 for the SSB/CW/FM contest and July 25, 2025 for the Digital contest to be eligible for awards.

-An extension may be requested by e-mail to < director@cqww-vhf.com >.
+2. An extension may be requested by e-mail to <director@cqww-vhf.com>.
 The request must state a legitimate reason and must be received before the log deadline.
 Extensions are granted only upon confirmation by the Contest Director.

-An ADIF Converter is provided for convenience and, at present, is suitable only for FIXED station logs (sorry Rovers).
+7. An ADIF Converter is provided for convenience and, at present, is suitable only for FIXED station logs.
 It is available at <https://cqww-vhf.com/adif/>.

 Your submission of a log entry affirms that: (1) you have abided by all the rules of the contest as well as those of your country's licensing authority; (2) you accept any decisions made regarding your entry by the contest's adjudication process which are official and final.